Beatriz Ferreyra: the perpetual attempt by solid and fluid to interpenetrate

 Beatriz Ferreyra

-Between 15-20% of the population is genetically predisposed to a high level of sensitivity, and I am one of them.
 People with ’emotional hypersensitivity’ associate emotions with pain.
-Both happens in the same part of the brain.
-Curiously, “love is pain” was the phrase that I used to end my most recent EMDR session.
-A statement rooted in my subconscious –that has shaped my interpersonal relationships–, and the product of a childhood framed by a dissociated family environment.
+Both happen in the same part of the brain.
+Curiously, “love is pain” was the phrase I used to end my most recent EMDR session: a statement rooted in my subconscious that has shaped my interpersonal relationships and is the product of a childhood framed by a dissociated family environment.

 Hypersensitivity, as an attribute, is like a high sixth sense.
 It is feeling and living everything intensely.
 It’s incredibly beautiful, yes, but it can deluge you to the point of being immense and overpowering.
 It is a gift and a punishment.

 Another day, in the rain, we’re waiting for the boat at the lake; from happiness, this time, the same outburst of annihilation sweeps through me.
-This is how it happens sometimes, misery or joy engulfs me, without any particular tumult ensuing: nor any pathos: I am dissolved, not dismembered; I fall, I flow, I melt.
-Such thoughts grazed, touched, tested (the way you test the water with your foot) – can recur.” – Roland Barthes, from A Lover’s Discourse.
+This is how it happens sometimes, misery or joy engulfs me without any particular tumult ensuing: nor any pathos: I am dissolved, not dismembered; I fall, I flow, I melt.
+Such thoughts grazed, touched, tested (the way you test the water with your foot) – can recur.” —Roland Barthes, from A Lover’s Discourse.

 The electro-acoustic work of Beatriz Ferreyra

-Beatriz Ferreyra has described some of her work, as an intention to “illustrate the perpetual attempt of the solid and the fluid to interpenetrate (…) from an experimental approach through the land, the sea and the air: overlapping elements that they fold inward, exploding like tiny particles onto smooth, flat surfaces.
+Beatriz Ferreyra has described some of her work as an intention to “illustrate the perpetual attempt of the solid and the fluid to interpenetrate (…) from an experimental approach through the land, the sea, and the air: overlapping elements that they fold inward, exploding like tiny particles onto smooth, flat surfaces.

 Vivid experiences